-Litzenberg's executive officer, Colonel Lieutenant Frederick Dowsett, had been shot through the ankle the day before.
+Litzenberg's executive officer, Lieutenant Colonel Frederick Dowsett, had been shot through the ankle the day before.
 Litzenberg moved Raymond Davis up to executive officer to replace him and gave the 1st Battalion, still his strongest battalion, to Major Sawyer, whose wound had proved superficial.
 Sawyer's initial mission was to move a mile down the road and wait for the 3d Battalion to come up on his right flank.
 The 1st Battalion now had it own fight.

 Sawyer's lead platoon came under fire from Hill 1304.
 Baker Company continued to move against the high ground just left of the road while Able and Charlie Companies moved more deeply to the right against the hill.
-Baker Company was caught in a crossfire; the company commander, Lieutenant Kurcaba, was killed, two of his platoon leaders were wounded.
-First Lieutenant William W. "Woody" Taylor took over command of the company and had his objective by nightfall.
-Able and Charlie Companies meanwhile had taken Hill 1304 without much trouble.
-Sawyer divided his battalion into two perimeters for the night.
-Vehicular movement along the MSR was halted.
+Baker Company was caught in a crossfire; the company commander, Lieutenant Kurcaba, was killed, two of his platoon leaders were

-Photo by Sgt Frank C. Kerr, National Archives Photo (USMC) 127-N-A5357

-A section of two 81mm mortars set up in the snow to give fire support for a rifle company in the attack.
+Photo by Sgt Frank C. Kerr, National Archives Photo (USMC) 127-N-A5357 A section of two 81mm mortars set up in the snow to give fire support for a rifle company in the attack.
 These high-angle medium mortars, with a shell almost as lethal as a 105mm howitzer round, were considered to be the infantry battalion commander's own "artillery."
 Mortars were particularly effective in the defense of a perimeter.